thoughtspot/thoughtspot.github.io/_complex-search/drill-down.md

 ---
 title: [Drill down into your data]
-last_updated: 4/5/2021
+last_updated: 11/4/2021
-summary: "Drill down into the Answers ThoughtSpot delivers to gain deeper insights into the many layers of your data."
+summary: "Drill down into the answers ThoughtSpot delivers to gain deeper insights into the many layers of your data."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 When you drill down, you can see more information about the data within your search.
 You can drill down into a datapoint to get a finer grained view of that datapoint and the data behind it.
 Move easily from a general view of your information to a more specific representation of the data behind a datapoint at a click.
 For example, in a **revenue by department** search, you may notice that your **clothing** department has the highest revenue.
 You can drill down on **clothing** by **product name** to find out which products contribute to those high sales.
 There is no limit to how deep you can drill down.

-You can drill down in both tables and chart visualizations, on both [standalone Answers](#answer-drilldown) and on [Answers within Pinboards](#pinboard-drilldown).
-When you drill down on Answers within Pinboards, you can either drill down directly, or drill down [using the Answer Explorer view](#explorer-drilldown).
-[Answer Explorer]({{ site.baseurl }}/end-user/pinboards/answer-explorer.html) provides a flexible, AI-guided exploration of an Answer within a Pinboard.
+You can drill down in both tables and chart visualizations, on both [standalone answers](#answer-drilldown) and on [answers within Liveboards](#pinboard-drilldown).
+When you drill down on answers within Liveboards, you can either drill down directly, or drill down [using the Answer Explorer view](#explorer-drilldown).
+[Answer Explorer]({{ site.baseurl }}/end-user/pinboards/answer-explorer.html) provides a flexible, AI-guided exploration of an answer within a Liveboard.

 {: id="answer-drilldown"}
 ## Drill down on an Answer